Department of Aerospace and Mechanical Engineering

 Mechanical Engineering

 Mechanical Engineering is a broad and challenging engineering discipline.
 Mechanical engineers create products and systems ranging from consumer products to automated processes that are essential to our society.
 SLU provides a unique, intellectually challenging, hands-on curriculum that integrates broad-based technical knowledge with tangible skills.
 Students learn the principles of solid modeling during the first two semesters.
-From there, they go on to study creative problem-solving, design and product realization.
+From there, they study creative problem-solving, design and product realization.
 Hands-on lab experiences in fluid dynamics, thermodynamics, machine shop, wind tunnels, water tunnel and mechatronics labs provide a well-rounded engineering experience.

 Theodosios Alexander, Sc.D.

-Richard Andres, Ph.D., Emeritus
+Richard Andres, Ph.D., emeritus

-Patricia Benoy, Ph.D., Emeritus
+Patricia Benoy, Ph.D., emeritus

 Sridhar Condoor, Ph.D.

-John George, Ph.D., Emeritus
+John George, Ph.D., emeritus

 Jenna Gorlewicz, Ph.D.